Jplaudir8/Spring-Boot-Projects/README.md

 - The architecture follows the Eureka MSA.
 - Unit and Integration tests have been added.

+### Critter Chronologer
+Project which consists of the design and implementation of the data model for Critter Chronologer, a Software as a Service application that provides a scheduling interface for a small business that takes care of animals.
+This Spring Boot project will allow users to create pets, owners, and employees, and then schedule events for employees to provide services for pets.

 # Other
 ### Review Exercises